 DA-115 Dental Science

 Introduction and general study of anatomy, physiology, and oral pathology.
-An in-depth level course of study in oral anatomy, histology and embryology.
-Introduction to charting will also be covered.
-Required: Admission into the Dental Assistant program and instructor consent.
+An in-depth level course of study in oral anatomy, histology and embryology will also be covered.
+Required: Admission into the Dental Assistant program

 DA-120 Clinical Practicum II